werf/trdl/README.md

 # Documentation

-Project's website and developers quickstart will follow soon.
+Project's website is [now available](https://trdl.dev/) with more information (including developers quickstart) to follow soon.

 # Community & support